black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 50
 Finally, display the form modal with the values of the input fields by using classList to toggle the hidden class on taskForm.

+# Step 51
+At this point, editing a task won't reflect when you submit the task.
+To make the editing functional, go back to the if statement inside the addOrUpdateTask function.
+Create an else block and set taskData[dataArrIndex] to taskObj.